 The above assumes that ice maidens don't have a longer pre-pubescent period than their ovulation cycle.
 100 years doesn't seem to be very long for youkai.
 It's possible that Yukina, and therefore Hiei, are a few hundred years old but just haven't gone through enough of youkai puberty for Yukina to be of childbearing age.

 Re: having children... if Yukina's mother can become pregnant by a fire demon, who's to say that she can't have a child with a human?
 Considering how Hiei came out, it would be interesting to know what the result would be.

-Demons can breed with humans and there were even half breeds on the manga, what you need to be A class or above to do is activism.
+Demons can breed with humans and there were even half-breeds in the manga, you only need to be A-Class or above to have an atavism.

-Sensui calls Yusuke an immortal, and being that Kuwabara has a different kind of spirit energy than Yusuke or Genki who are human (Kuwabara's is orange not blue) and also unlike Yusuke develops an attack that uses a different type of energy than his normal spirit energy (the dimension blade) its not out of the question to say his abnormal spirit energies will cause him to live an abnormally long life, possibly even living an extraordinary abnormally long life as his spirit energy causes him to heal and stay in his prime far lounger than it should.
-Plus Yukina is a powerful healer that could keep him around for a while and Koenma owes him... a lot he saved the world countless times even though it wasn't his responsibility.
+Sensui calls Yusuke an immortal, and being that Kuwabara has a different kind of spirit energy than Yusuke or Genkai who are human (Kuwabara's is orange not blue) and also unlike Yusuke develops an attack that uses a different type of energy than his normal spirit energy (the dimension blade) it's not out of the question to say his abnormal spirit energies will cause him to live an abnormally long life, possibly even living an extraordinarily long life as his spirit energy causes him to heal and stay in his prime far lounger than it should.
+Plus Yukina is a powerful healer that could keep him around for a while and Koenma owes him... a lot—he saved the world several times even though it wasn't his responsibility.